Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 How Do Permitted Development Rights Apply to Single-Storey Extensions in Wales?

-Permitted development rights (PDR) are part of national Welsh policy that allows certain home improvements without requiring a full planning application.
+Permitted development rights (PDR) are part of national planning rules that allow certain home improvements without requiring a full planning application.
 For many single-storey extensions, PDR means you automatically have consent, provided you stick to the specified limits on size, height, boundaries, and materials.
-Using PDR can save you money on application fees, lead to quicker decisions, and often means you won’t need a visit from a planning officer.
+If you want a clearer breakdown of what’s typically allowed, you can also read our explainer on permitted development rights.

 What Are the Key Conditions for Permitted Development Rights on Cardiff Extensions?